 INB 225 Sustainable Business Practices: Recognizing the need to manage natural resources more responsibly, international firms have adopted sustainable strategies for resource acquisition and use (known as "Green Management").
 Using case studies, this course explores such strategies from a managerial perspective.

-INB 230 Principles of Financial and Managerial Accounting: User-based accounting course for students who will become tomorrow's managers, investors, and other business stakeholders.
-Surveys financial and managerial accounting topics emphasizing the analysis of financial statements and management decision techniques.
+INB 230 International Financial and Managerial Accounting: User-based accounting course for students who will become tomorrow's managers, investors, and other business stakeholders.
+The course surveys international financial and managerial accounting topics emphasizing the analysis of financial statements and managerial decision techniques.
 Prerequisite: INB 200.

 INB 236 Statistics for International Business: Covers many areas of basic statistics with applications to international business.
 Covers descriptive statistics, probability, and inferential statistics.
 Includes measures of central tendency, dispersion, skewness, probability distributions, interval estimation, hypothesis testing, correlation, regression, and multiple regression.
 Prerequisite: INB 200.